Business Loans

 If a construction loan is not right for you, consider these alternative small business loan options:

-• Equipment financing: This type of financing allows business owners to spread the cost of an equipment’s price over several years.
-Construction businesses that need to secure costly equipment can benefit from this type of loan.
+• Equipment financing: This type of financing allows you to spread the cost of an equipment purchase over several years.
+Equipment financing loans are particularly well suited to construction businesses that need costly equipment to operate.

-• Working capital loan: Working capital loans are ideal if you only need financing to cover the short-term costs, such as rent and payroll.
+• Working capital loan: Working capital loans are meant to cover short-term business costs such as rent and payroll.
 These loans can be useful for construction businesses that need financial relief during cash crunches.

-• Merchant cash advance (MCA): MCAs offer amounts up to $500,000 with lenient credit requirements — ideal for business owners that may not qualify for a construction loan.
-MCAs, however, can be a costly financing alternative due to their high factor rates.
+• Merchant cash advance (MCA): MCAs offer amounts up to $500,000 with lenient credit requirements.
+These are ideal for business owners who do not qualify for a construction loan, but they can be costly.

-• Line of credit (LOC): Similar to construction loans, business LOCs are not issued in a single payment — rather, funds are drawn on an as-need basis and are available for reborrowing after repayment.
+• Line of credit (LOC): Similar to construction loans, business LOCs are not issued in a single payment, but can be drawn on as-needed basis.
+You can then borrow up to the full amount again after repayment.
 LOCs are ideal for short-term working capital and emergency expenses.

-Depending on the construction loan, it can finance the cost of constructing a piece of property or renovating an existing one.
-Beyond construction loans, construction business owners can consider equipment financing, working capital loans or SBA loans.
+A construction loan may be able to finance the entire cost of constructing a piece of property or renovating an existing one.

-Construction business owners should aim for a credit score of 620 or higher and a low debt-to-income (DTI) ratio.
-Borrowers with bad credit are more likely to experience high interest rates.
-Down payments requirements of up to 20% of the loan value may apply, as well.
+Construction business owners should aim for a credit score of 600 or higher, and a low debt-to-income (DTI) ratio.
+Borrowers with bad credit are more likely to have high interest rates.
+You are also likely to need a down payment of up to 25% of the loan value to qualify.